ryonakano/chcase/README.md

 This is my first attempt to create a library (yet small and straightforward though).

 ## Example
-You can convert your text between camelCase, PascalCase, snake_case, kebab-case, and space-separated.
+You can convert your text between camelCase, PascalCase, snake_case, kebab-case, Sentence case, and space-separated.

 Set the case for input string and result string and then perform conversion.